marcorivm/diagonal-accordion-css3/README.md

 # Diagonal CSS3 Accordion
 ## Description
-This is a proof of concept for a diagonal accordion usin mostly CSS3 and some JavaScript for triggering events.
+This is a proof of concept for a diagonal accordion using mostly CSS3 and some JavaScript for triggering events.

 ## Features
  - Diagonal accordion with a -45deg skew.